byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ### Re-Act To The Environ-Mental Realities

-**Eco-Enzyme is an ecologically responsible solution,** for those living in apartments/condos or for those looking to use their fresh food remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
+**Eco-Enzyme is an ecologically responsible solution,** for those living in apartments/condos or for those looking to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
 No traditional 'garden' is required!
 Be creative.
 Whats around ...

 #### Discover the Miracle of Pro-Biotic Eco-Enzyme and how it impacts: